-Each year, the Supervisory Board carries out an assessment of its adequacy in terms of powers, size, composition and operations, also in accordance with its Regulations.
-The Bank of Italy, as part of the Provisions on Corporate Governance, recently called upon the corporate bodies of intermediaries to conduct self-assessments, on a rigorous and in-depth basis, in order to ensure their proper operation, identifying any critical areas and adopting the appropriate measures.
-The Authority also requested preparation of a report on the self-assessment process carried out by the Management Board and Supervisory Board, to be submitted by 31 March 2012.
-Consequently, the Supervisory Board, in its meeting of 14 February 2012, conducted its own self-assessment, without using any external consultants.
-Self-assessment consists of detailed analysis of the functions actually carried out by the Board and by its Committees during the year, aimed at verifying, in light of their respective duties and powers, the degree of completion of the activities performed and identifying any area requiring greater attention.
+Each year, the Supervisory Board carries out an assessment of its adequacy in terms of powers, size, 1.C.1. g) composition and operations, also in accordance with its Regulations.
+The Bank of Italy reserves specific provisions, issued in 2008 and subject to additional clarification in January 2012, for this activity.
+Those provisions lay down the tasks assigned to collegial bodies with functions of strategic supervision, management and control in order to ensure optimal qualitative and quantitative composition in conjunction with appointment and on ongoing basis.
+The Bank of Italy requires rigorous, thorough selfassessment on a periodic basis, aimed at certifying full operation, identifying any critical areas and adopting the appropriate measures, with respect to the intermediary's size, complexity and operations.

+Consequently, the Supervisory Board, at its meeting of 5 February 2013, conducted its own selfassessment, with the support of the Control Committee and Nomination Committee, without using any external consultants.
+As is customary, said self-assessment consisted of detailed analysis of the functions actually carried out by the Board and by its Committees during the year, aimed at verifying, in light of their respective duties and powers, the degree of completion of the activities performed and identifying any area requiring greater attention.
 The duties assigned to the Supervisory Board were considered adequately fulfilled, and the Committees and Board were deemed to be suitable in effectively carrying out their respective functions.